Chalwk/JeriCraftDocs/MINECRAFT/guides/Regions.md

 ## 📖 Displaying Region Information

-To view detailed information about the region you're standing in, use the following command: `rg i`
+To view detailed information about the region you're standing in, use the following command: `/rg i`
 This will display information such as the region's name, owner, and other important details.

 ---

 ## 📝 Listing Owned Regions

-To see a list of all regions you own, use the command: `rg list`
+To see a list of all regions you own, use the command: `/rg list`
 This will display a list of all regions you have claimed.

 ---